Supply chain talent of the future has been saved

 Results of Deloitte's 3rd annual Supply Chain Survey

-Each year, Deloitte surveys supply chain executives to understand their top-of-mind issues and the actions they are taking to address them.
+Each year, Deloitte's U.S. member firm surveys supply chain executives to understand their top-of-mind issues and the actions they are taking to address them.
 As accelerating technology development and widespread experimentation with new operating models lead to dramatic supply chain transformation, companies are suggesting that issues of talent is an area of growing concern.
-Our survey bore out that sense as only few executives expressed high levels of confidence in the talent in their field—and in their organizations.
+Deloitte's survey bore out that sense as only few executives expressed high levels of confidence in the talent in their field—and in their organizations.

 The leader’s advantage

 Only 38 percent of executives say they are extremely or very confident that their supply chain organization has the competencies it needs today.
-Other findings from our survey of 400 executives includes:
+Other findings from a survey of 400 executives includes:

 - 24 percent of respondents from manufacturing firms report they are currently using 3D printing in some form; another 21 percent expect they will do so within the next three years